Technus/TME1/README.md

 Troughout the solution there are many `Fin-s` but no fish.
 It is how the result pattern is called in the external library.
 (It also has `Result` but for internal use only...)

+Yet another thing to consider is db schema and validation troughout the application.
+But for current use case it is not so bad as only parameter to a query is id.

+There also is some rudimentary logging.
+Mostly to showcase the structured logging.

 # Projects in solution

  - Abstractions - Where common Interfaces and Enums are defined